jkenton/CapableOne/_posts/2021-06-26-axis-bold-as-love.md

 <blockquote>
 Producer: Perfect!<br />
 Hendrix: But, we're going to smoothe out that Bold as Love song, right?
 I mean it sounds unfinished.
-And, you know, it's the *title song for the album*<br />
+And, you know, it's the TITLE SONG FOR THE ALBUM<br />
 Producer: I don't think it matters.</blockquote>